 Need some good things to say in a professional reference letter?
 They're the same as what you'd say in a resume.
 See this guide: Achievements to Put on Resume - Complete Guide (+30 Examples)

-How to Make a Reference Letter Fit the Job Description
+Make Sure Your Reference Letter Fits the Job Description

 You get the nagging feeling nobody will read your letter of professional reference.